OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ---
 title: Use Smart Alerts and the OnMessageSend and OnAppointmentSend events in your Outlook add-in (preview)
-description: Learn how to handle the send message and appointment events in your Outlook add-in using event-based activation. ms.topic: article ms.date: 05/26/2022 ms.localizationpriority: medium
+description: Learn how to handle the on-send events in your Outlook add-in using event-based activation. ms.topic: article ms.date: 05/26/2022 ms.localizationpriority: medium